B.A., Wesleyan University, English Literature and Anthropology

 I am a scholar and media maker working in the area of critical media practice.
 My research engages ongoing transformations in everyday and amateur media production, intervening in academic, intrapersonal, community, commercial, and activist contexts.
 In my community-based research and teaching I seek to blur distinctions between theory and practice, using collaboration as a way to understand the contemporary use of digital audiovisual technologies in pedagogical and social contexts.
 I am particularly interested in studying discourses of media empowerment in relation to the institutional structures and intersubjective dynamics that are shaping the contemporary media production of people at the margins.

-I am currently developing my first book manuscript, Bootstrappers, Bullies, and Broadcasters: The Paradox of Empowerment and Digital Youth Media Production, which combines participatory action research with LGBTQ youth media makers in San Diego along with textual analysis of youth-produced videos to examine how LGBTQ youth media producers negotiate the structural conditions of funding and publicity and incorporate digital self-representations into practices of identity management.
-This research emerges out of my involvement with teen video producers in two programs that I have directed: Girls Empowered to Make Movies (sponsored by The Girl Scouts of America) and Changing Reels, a media workshop for San Diego LGBTQ youth.
+My book, Producing Queer Youth: The Paradox of Digital Media Empowerment combines participatory action research with queer youth media makers in San Diego along with textual analysis of youth-produced videos to examine how queer youth media producers negotiate the structural conditions of funding and publicity and incorporate digital self-representations into practices of identity management.
+This research emerges out of my involvement with teen video producers in two programs that I have directed: Girls Empowered to Make Movies (sponsored by The Girl Scouts of America) and Changing Reels, a media workshop for San Diego queer youth.
+I am also developing a co-edited volume with Ron Krabill called Feminist Interventions in Participatory Media: Pedagogy, Publics, Practice, which will provide theoretical, creative, and practical strategies for integrating technology, social change, media activism, and/or praxis into teaching or community work.

-I am a practicing documentary and experimental media maker and a co-curator of Los Angeles Filmforum's Festival of (In)Appropriation, a traveling showcase of contemporary, short audiovisual works that appropriate existing film, video, or other media and repurpose it in “inappropriate” and inventive ways.
+An important facet of my public scholarship is my role as co-curator of Los Angeles Filmforum's Festival of (In)Appropriation, an international traveling showcase of contemporary, short audiovisual works that appropriate existing film, video, or other media and repurpose it in “inappropriate” and inventive ways.
 I continue to screen my own work in classrooms and festivals and have been enjoying creating programs for the classroom and the community through Seattle’s Northwest Film Forum.

 “Producing Knowledge in the Media Studies Classroom: Working with Wikis.”
-Cinema Journal Teaching Dossier.
-Forthcoming 2016.
+Cinema Journal Teaching Dossier, Vol (3)3, 2016.

 “Shooting for Profit: The Monetary Logic of the YouTube Home Movie.”
-In Laura Rascaroli, Gwenda Young and Barry Monahan, eds.
 Amateur Filmmaking: The Home Movie, the Archive, the Web.
+Laura Rascaroli, Gwenda Young and Barry Monahan, eds.
 Bloomsbury Academic, 2013.